Shivamsharma27/MIPS_32_Verilog_Implementation/README.md

           //reg file to transfer the address to the next stages for the possibilty of branch.

+          7.mux_IF_lw_use_hazard

+           //This module inserts stall whenever there is a hazard related to lw signal.

+          8.instruction_kill

+            //If ther is a branch taken then the already fetched signal needs to be killed using this                module.

 2. INSTRUCTION DECODE STAGE:- Decode stage is comprised of the following submodules-